langchain-ai/text2sql-agent/README.md

 # text2sql-agent 🚀

-A powerful text-to-SQL agent that converts natural language queries into SQL statements using LangGraph and LangChain.
+A powerful text-to-SQL agent that converts natural language queries into SQL statements using LangGraph and LangChain

 ## 🛠️ Prerequisites